 How Namzaric works

-Alzheimer’s is a progressive neurodegenerative disorder.
+Alzheimer’s disease is a progressive neurodegenerative disorder.
 Its hallmark is nerve cell death in the brain that diminishes memory and a person’s ability to think.

-Donepezil offers a temporary reprieve from Alzheimer’s symptoms by improving communication between the nerve cells in the brain that are still healthy.
+Donepezil offers a temporary reprieve from Alzheimer’s symptoms by improving the communication between nerve cells in the brain that are still healthy.

 In Alzheimer’s, reduced acetylcholine signaling in the brain is thought to be one of the causes of reduced memory and judgment.
 By blocking acetylcholinesterase, donepezil increases acetylcholine levels, improving communication between brain cells.

 Memantine regulates the neurotransmitter glutamate, which damaged nerve cells produce in abnormally high amounts.
-When glutamate binds to receptors for the protein NMDA on the nerve cell surfaces, the interaction allows a tightly controlled amount of calcium to enter the cells.
-This process is essential to the cell signaling involved in memory and learning.
+When glutamate binds to receptors found on the surface of nerve cells, the interaction allows a tightly controlled amount of calcium to enter the cells.
+This process is essential for cell signaling involved in memory and learning.

 Excessive glutamate binding leads to too much calcium entering nerve cells, disrupting the signaling process and causing damage and cell death.
-Memantine can prevent excess glutamate from accessing the NMDA receptors, reducing the amount of calcium entering cells and potentially reducing nerve cell damage.
+Memantine can prevent excess glutamate from accessing the receptors, reducing the amount of calcium entering cells and potentially reducing nerve cell damage.

 The most common side effects associated with Namzaric are nausea, vomiting, diarrhea, loss of appetite, headache, dizziness, and bruising.

-Note: Alzheimer’s News Today is strictly a news and information website about the disease.
+Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.